Current as of July 2015 | Download print version (in PDF)

 - The Constitution of Kenya

-- Constitution of Kenya (Supervisory Jurisdiction and Protection of Fundamental Rights and Freedoms of the Individual) High Court Practice and Procedure Rules (The status of these rules is yet to be determined in the light of the 2010 Constitution)
+- Constitution of Kenya (Supervisory Jurisdiction and Protection of Fundamental Rights and Freedoms of the Individual) High Court Practice and Procedure Rules

 - The Non-Governmental Organizations Coordination Regulations